Irena Radović: Awards and honors

 Prince Albert II of Monaco awarded Radović the Sovereign Knight Grand Cross with Collar of the Order of Saint Charles, the highest award of the Principality of Monaco of the Order of Grimaldi bestowed on individuals or states.

+In November 2022, she received the Legion of Honor, France's highest decoration, becoming the first and only recipient of this honor in Montenegro since the restoration of independence.

+In October 2023, at the G100 World Economic Forum (WEF 2023) in London, she was elected as a G100 global leader and chair of the "Financial Inclusion and Corporate Board Readiness" Group.